2023/24 EA Waterways season: 1 April 2023 – 31 March 2024

 - “Powered boat” means a boat which is mechanically propelled by a combustion engine, steam engine or electric motor.

 - “Business boat” means a boat kept or used on a waterway which is not kept or used solely as a private boat.
 The River Stour Trust is unable to process business boat registrations.

 - Unpowered and private use craft?
 See registration options below.

 - “Unpowered open boat” means a boat that is not mechanically propelled; and is either open to the elements with no enclosed or decked accommodation space (including a rowing boat, dragon boat, punt, dinghy with or without sail, canoe, paddle board, light inflatable) or the occupants are only protected by a spray deck (including a kayak).

 - “Private boat” means any boat that is kept and used on a waterway solely for private leisure purposes, and not for the purposes of generating income for any organisation or business or for providing a service to others.

-- Environment Agency – You can register your craft (powered or unpowered, private or business) directly with the Environment Agency (EA) for a specific period within their current season (running between 1 April until 31 Mar the following year):
+- You can register your craft (powered or unpowered, private or business) within their current season (running between 1 April until 31 Mar the following year):

-- British Canoeing – this covers the member and not the craft (joint/family memberships are available).
-If you would like to loan your craft to someone else then they also need to be a member or you need to register the craft.
+- Membership includes permission to paddle 1400km of waterways.
+This permits the member and not the craft.
+If you would like to loan your craft to someone else then they need to be a BC member or register the craft another way.

-- Environment Agency c/o River Stour Trust – we can process applications on behalf of the EA for unpowered and private use craft seeking their daily, weekly, monthly or annual craft registrations.
-We also sell copies of the Suffolk & Essex River Stour Navigation Guide.
+- We can process applications (on behalf of the EA) for unpowered and private use craft only.
+Choose fron daily, weekly, monthly or annual craft registrations.
+Copies of the Suffolk & Essex River Stour Navigation Guide are also available.